hkniberg/egbert/README.md

-# egbert
+# Egbert
-An ironic gpt-based chatbot
+A sarcastic gpt-based chat bot

 ![](docs/egbert.png)

-# Dev environment setup
+# How to set up your environment

+- Make sure you have a reasonably fresh version of nodejs
-- Copy .env.example to .env and update it with the correct keys.
+- Copy `.env.example` to `.env` and update it with the correct keys.
-- npm install
-- node src/main.js
+- `npm install`

-And yes, you need nodejs installed.

-# How it works
+# How to run

+- `npm start`

+This will run `src/main.ts`.
+That's a typescript file, but the module ts-node will magically auto-compile it to javascript on the fly.